Be a checking account smartypants.

 This means going through all of your account’s activity and determining exactly how much money you have in there.
 It’s not an old-fashioned task – electronic methods of banking are no substitute.
 It’s the only way to truly know where your account stands.

 The first few times you balance your checkbook, it might be confusing.
 You’ll get the hang of it, though.
 If you have any trouble, ask your parents for help or bring your stuff in to one of our walk-in branches and we’ll help you out.
 We can’t stress how important it is to stay on top of your spending and how quickly those overdraft charges add up!

 We offer many awesome ways to keep tabs on your checking account.
-There’s eBranch with Bill Payer, the Mobile Money app, and some others that might trip your trigger.
-You can even set up alerts in Mobile Money and eBranch to receive an email or text if your balance falls below a certain dollar amount or something happens in your account that you want to know about.
+There’s online banking with Bill Payer, the mobile banking app, and some others that might trip your trigger.
+You can even set up mobile alerts through online banking to receive an email or text if your balance falls below a certain dollar amount or something happens in your account that you want to know about.

 Important words.
 Lingo.
 Credit union slang.

 If you spend more than you have in your checking account, you’ll become overdrawn (this means you have a negative balance).
 When this happens, your debit card will be denied wherever you’re trying to use it unless you opt in to overdraft services.
 If you choose to opt-in, it’s a $30 fee for each transaction that makes your account go negative, but you will not have your debit card denied – which can be pretty embarrassing.
 If you have money in savings that will cover the overdrawn amount, we’ll automatically transfer it to your checking, and the charge for that is only $2.14.
 Since you’re a math genius, you realize that’s less… so try to keep some money in savings, too, just in case you mess up in your checking account.